zhiyuzz/zhiyuzz.github.io/index.md

  - [**Optimal Parameter-free Online Learning with Switching Cost**](https://arxiv.org/abs/2205.06846)<br>
 **ZZ**, Ashok Cutkosky, Ioannis Paschalidis.<br>
 arXiv preprint.
 > We consider the design of parameter-free algorithms in the presence of switching costs.
-Using a dual space scaling strategy, our approach effectively trades off these two opposite considerations, improving the existing result to the optimal rate.
+Using a dual space scaling strategy, our approach effectively trades off these two opposite considerations, improving the existing regret bound to the optimal rate.

  - [**PDE-Based Optimal Strategy for Unconstrained Online Learning**](https://arxiv.org/abs/2201.07877)<br>
 **ZZ**, Ashok Cutkosky, Ioannis Paschalidis.<br>